To establish balance in training, one should understand the difference between “regimented training” and “motivational training.”

 On the other hand, a well thought out “motivational training” method, consists of a never ending cycle of planning, teaching, building drive (I want to work), and evaluating.

-The planning phase provides a direction for all your training session.
+The planning phase of motivational training provides a direction for all your training session.
 It is needed to stay on task.
 Take the time to set goals, define behaviors and break down desired skills into as many pieces possible.

 Regular evaluation enables you to assess results and analyze techniques.
 Is it working?

 Constant consideration of the dog’s attitude is needed during and after all training sessions.
-As a result, modify your training plan accordingly.
+As a result, modify your training plan accordingly to increase or decrease your dog’s attitude.
 I.E. should you add more play and motivation or add more self-control and precision.

 Training methods should be flexible to best accommodate your dog.